 Whether the court proceedings happen in federal or state court, you might receive money for damages as well as compensation for profits that the infringer made when they were using your trademark.
 The infringer will be ordered to stop using your trademark.
 It is also possible you will be compensated for your attorney fees.

 Whether you want to protect your trademark or you're concerned your use of a mark might be infringement, you can benefit by studying the details of what trademark infringement is.

 If you need further help on trademark infringement, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.